KishanPRao/KRecyclerView/README.md

 # KRecyclerView

-An Android library for controlling performing drag & drop, left & right swipe on RecyclerView items.
+An Android library for performing drag & drop, left & right swipe on RecyclerView items.

 ## Contents
 - **KRecycler**: The library responsible for handling the various actions.